kyegomez/Minerva/README.md

 - **Community-driven**: As an open-source project, Minerva thrives on contributions from the community, fostering collaboration, innovation, and continuous improvement.

-Join us on this exciting journey to unlock the secrets of ancient mathematics and revolutionize the way we approach mathematical problem-solving! 🚀🌟
+Join us on this exciting journey to unlock the secrets of advanced mathematics and revolutionize the way we approach mathematical problem-solving! 🚀🌟